unahouExosite/docs/widget/README.md

 ### Widget Container

 The first argument to the [widget function](#widget-function) is a HTMLDivElement container.
-By injecting HTML, CSS, and Javascript into this container, it's possible to create a wide variety of custom widgets that make use of the One Platform.
+By injecting HTML, CSS, and Javascript into this container, it's possible to create a wide variety of custom widgets that make use of data from the One Platform.
 The following examples illustrate techniques for working with the widget container.

 To display HTML content in a widget, write the HTML as a string to the container.